anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ## Pledge-responder-mode (PRM): Registrar-agent Communication with Pledges {#uc2}

-To support mutual trust establishment of pledges, not directly connected to the domain registrar this approach relies on the exchange of authenticated self-contained objects (the voucher request/response objects as known from BRSKI and the enrollment request/response objects as introduced by BRSKI-PRM).
+To support mutual trust establishment of pledges, not directly connected to the domain registrar, this approach relies on the exchange of authenticated self-contained objects (the voucher request/response objects as known from BRSKI and the enrollment request/response objects as introduced by BRSKI-PRM).
 This allows independence of a potential protection provided by the used transport protocol.

 In contrast to BRSKI, the object exchanges performed with the help of a registrar-agent component, supporting the interaction of the pledge with the domain registrar.